 Software for determination of KPIs based on international data formats is developed, revised and tested on reusable navigation services data sets.

-In order to perform repeatable tests the interference tests will be automated.
+In order to perform repeatable tests, the interference test procedure will be automated.

 The GALILEO PRS chain, the security and operational tasks of the CPA and the implications for our defense forces will be briefed to Belgian Defense staff and components based on the Need-to-Know PRS prescription.